1. Introduction

 that we find interesting in particular is max_rows

-We choose 6 as the maximum number of rows, including the head and tail of a DataFrame.
+We choose 6 as the most rows to be shown, including the head and tail of a DataFrame.

 pd.set_option('display.max_rows', 6)